 Careers / Further study

-- register with NMC as a Specialist Community Public Health Nurse
+- Register with the NMC as a Specialist Community Public Health Nurse.

 There is currently no published fee data for this course.